davidson16807/fast-multipole-method/README.md

 This is a javascript implementation for the [fast multipole method](https://en.wikipedia.org/wiki/Fast_multipole_method)

 ## The problem
-Let's say you want simulate a solar system.
+Let's say you want to simulate a solar system.
 You'll recall all objects in the universe effect one another through gravity, right?
 A naïve simulator might simulate this as follows:

     for every object in the universe:
     	for every other object in the universe: